shivama205/DocBrain/ROADMAP.md

 - Implement graph-based retrieval algorithms
 - Integrate with existing retrieval methods

+## Current Architectural Constraints

+These constraints represent current limitations that may be addressed in future roadmap items:

+### Vector Store Dependency

+**Status: Active Constraint**

+- Current tight coupling with Pinecone for vector storage
+- Limited ability to switch providers without significant refactoring
+- Reliance on external API availability and rate limits

+**Mitigation Strategy:**
+- Implement the vector store abstraction layer (Roadmap item 5)
+- Develop local fallback options for development and testing
+- Create data migration utilities between providers

+### Table Query Limitations

+**Status: Active Constraint**

+- SQL generation limited to explicitly ingested tables
+- No support for cross-table joins or complex relationships
+- Limited schema inference capabilities

+**Mitigation Strategy:**
+- Enhance table schema extraction capabilities
+- Implement relationship detection between tables
+- Build safety mechanisms for SQL injection prevention
+- Explore GraphRAG for relationship modeling (Roadmap item 14)

+### Scalability Considerations

+**Status: Active Constraint**

+- No evident batch processing capability for high-volume ingestion
+- Limited control over chunking strategies
+- Potential bottlenecks in database operations for table-heavy workloads

+**Mitigation Strategy:**
+- Implement configurable chunking strategies
+- Develop batch processing capabilities for large document sets
+- Add worker scaling recommendations to deployment guide

+## Open Questions and Implementation Challenges

+These questions represent areas where design decisions are still in progress or require further research:

+### Vector-Table Integration

+**Priority: Medium**

+How should vector search results integrate with table data when both are relevant to a query?

+**Possible Approaches:**
+- Implement a unified ranking algorithm that scores both vector and table results
+- Use LLM to dynamically determine which source is more authoritative for a given query
+- Develop specialized prompting strategies for hybrid result sets
+- Explore structured metadata embeddings that incorporate table relationships

+### Caching Strategy

+**Priority: Medium**

+What caching approach provides the optimal balance of performance and freshness?

+**Areas to Explore:**
+- Which components benefit most from caching (embeddings, query results, LLM responses)
+- How to implement effective cache invalidation for updated documents
+- Appropriate time-to-live settings for different cache types
+- Potential for pre-computation of common queries

+### Confidence Scoring Calibration

+**Priority: High**

+How can we ensure routing confidence scores are well-calibrated and reliable?

+**Research Directions:**
+- Evaluation metrics for routing decision quality
+- Methods for continuous improvement of router accuracy
+- Threshold tuning methodology for different query types
+- Implementation of feedback loops from user interactions

+### Response Validation

+**Priority: High**

+What mechanisms can ensure factual accuracy and prevent hallucination?

+**Potential Solutions:**
+- Implement grounding techniques to verify generated content against retrieved context
+- Develop confidence scoring for answer components
+- Create explicit citation mechanisms linking assertions to source material
+- Explore multi-step generation with self-verification

 ## Success Metrics

 For each enhancement, we will measure: